RebinW/active-directory-domain-services/06-access-control/02_folders_and_permissions.md

 #### Step 3.
 Disable inheritance on the Trading folder
 To enforce strict access control, inheritance was disabled on the Trading folder, steps:
-1. Right-click Trading -> Properties -> Security -> Advanced'
+1. Right-click Trading -> Properties -> Security -> Advanced
 2. Click Disable inheritance
 3. Select -> Convert inherited permissions into explicit permissions